manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md

 Blended characters are indexed both as separators and valid characters.
 For instance, assume that `&` is configured as blended and `AT&T` occurs in an indexed document.
 Three different keywords will get indexed, namely `at&t`, treating blended characters as valid, plus `at` and `t`, treating them as separators.

+Blended characters should be used carefully:
+* since as soon as a character is defined as blended it is not a separator any more which can affect search.
+For example if you put a comma to the `blend_chars` and then search for `dog,cat` it will treat that as a single token `dog,cat` and if during indexation you **didn't** index `dog,cat` as `dog,cat`, but left only `dog cat` then it won't be matched.
+* therefore you need to make sure that this behaviour is desired and control it with help of another setting [blend_mode](../../Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md#blend_mode)

 Positions for tokens obtained by replacing blended characters with whitespace are assigned as usual, so regular keywords will be indexed just as if there was no `blend_chars` specified at all.
 An additional token that mixes blended and non-blended characters will be put at the starting position.
 For instance, if `AT&T company` occurs in the very beginning of the text field, `at` will be given position 1, `t` position 2, `company` position 3, and `AT&T` will also be given position 1 ("blending" with the opening regular keyword).
 Thus, querying for either `AT&T` or just `AT` will match that document, and querying for `"AT T"` as a phrase will also match it.
 Last but not least, phrase query for `"AT&T company"` will *also* match it, despite the position.

 Blended characters can overlap with special characters used in query syntax (think of `T-Mobile` or `@twitter`).
 Where possible, query parser will automatically handle blended character as blended.
 For instance, `"hello @twitter"` within quotes (a phrase operator) would handle @-sign as blended, because @-syntax for field operator is not allowed within phrases.
 Otherwise, the character would be handled as an operator.
 So you might want to escape the keywords.